lxi-tools/lxi-tools/README.md

 ## 1. Introduction

-lxi-tools is a collection of open source software tools for managing LXI compatible instruments such as modern oscilloscopes, power supplies, spectrum analyzers etc.
+lxi-tools is a collection of open source software tools for managing LXI compatible test instruments such as modern oscilloscopes, power supplies, spectrum analyzers etc.

-All features are consolidated in the 'lxi' application which provides a simple commandline interface to discover LXI instruments, send SCPI commands, and capture screenshots from supported LXI instruments.

-Also provided is the 'lxi-gui' application which provide a GUI frontend for some of the features of the commandline tool.
+Features include automatic discovery of network attached test instruments, sending SCPI commands, grabbing screenshots from supported instruments, benchmarking SCPI message performance, scripting for automation.
+Both a commandline tool and a GUI application are available.

 lxi-tools rely on liblxi for all communication.